 • Emergency Medical Evacuation

-• Activities: Game drives; Walking safaris; Night game drive
+• All Activities: Game drives; Walking safaris; Night drives; Hide sits

 BATONKA GUEST LODGE